-- Any knife, some length restrictions by location
+- Legal to Carry Openly: Any knife, some length restrictions by location

-- Any knife, some length restrictions by location
+- Legal to Carry Concealed: Any knife, some length restrictions by location

 Texas is an extremely friendly state for knife owners, especially in light of some legislation that passed with the purpose of streamlining existing knife laws and loosening other restrictions on bladed weapons.